-- 1. This report sets out the requirements of the Port Marine Safety Code in relation to the establishment of a harbour board to assist in demonstrating its compliance with the code and in particular its performance in ensuring safe marine operations. - 2.
-The recommendation is to establish a harbour board which will act as the duty holder and be accountable for marine safety under the code.
-It also seeks to agree the proposed terms of reference for the board.
+1. This report sets out the requirements of the Port Marine Safety Code in relation to the establishment of a harbour board to assist in demonstrating its compliance with the code and in particular its performance in ensuring safe marine operations.

+2. On the 11 January 2018 Cabinet considered this report and agreed to recommend to Full Council the establishment of a harbour board which will act as the duty holder and be accountable for marine safety under the code.
+Council is also asked to agree the proposed terms of reference for the board.